In the following section, we will explain how to create a database in Virtual DataPort.

 There are two types of databases depending on the method used to authenticate users:

-Normal authentication: the database relies in the Virtual DataPort access control, which means that the users that access Virtual DataPort have to be created in Virtual DataPort.
-See section Creating a Database with Normal Authentication.
+Internal authentication: the database relies in the Virtual DataPort access control, which means that the users that access Virtual DataPort have to be created in Virtual DataPort.
+See section Creating a Database with Internal Authentication.

 LDAP authentication: the database delegates the authentication of users to an LDAP server.
 See section Creating a Database with LDAP Authentication.